 There are 443 GMSs in the Yukon, grouped into 11 Game Management Zones.
 Most zone boundaries follow highway-centre lines, while GMS boundaries follow creeks and rivers.
 Except for national parks, GMSs cover all of the Yukon.

 Check the Yukon hunting regulations summary for details.

 Maps for hunting

-You can purchase printed topographic maps showing Game Management Subzones, First Nation Category A and B Settlement Lands, conservation officer districts and other areas from the Department of Environment’s offices in Dawson City, Haines Junction, and in Whitehorse at 10 Burns Road for $10 + GST.
+You can purchase printed administrative boundary maps showing Game Management Subzones, First Nation Category A and B Settlement Lands, conservation officer districts and other areas from the Department of Environment’s offices in Dawson City, Haines Junction, and in Whitehorse at 10 Burns Road for $10 + GST.

 Hunting near roadways

 - You must be off the road or highway completely before you can fire a shot.
 This includes the shoulder.

 - You must shoot away from the road, not across or along it.